tmkhmbt/foraging_turtle_analysis_with_SNPs/Population structure.md

 The structure was analyzed and visualized using the genepop format file and the discriminant analysis principal component (DAPC) in adgenet 2.1.8 package for R version 4.2.2. accroding to the [tutorial](https://adegenet.r-forge.r-project.org/files/tutorial-dapc.pdf).

-Then, a whiltelist was made to extract 1,767 SNPs from origin unknown samples for the subsequent group assignment
+Then, a whiltelist was made to extract 1,767 SNPs from origin unknown samples for the subsequent group assignment.

 `head -n 2 populations.snps.genepop | grep -v "#" | sed -e 's/,/\n/g' | sed -e 's/_/\t/g' > whitelist`